 Accidents happen and they are much more likely to happen when you are working with or near sharp objects.
 Trim those fingernails before your next big meet to help avoid any possible snags, tears, or splits.

 Tech suits are expensive, so treat them as expensive items.
 Don't tug, pull, or squat in a hurry.
 Not only can snags and holes happen, but if you put enough pressure on the seams in a rush, you could bust the bonding!
 Oh no!
-Give yourself enough time to carefully put on your tech suit and carefully take it off.
+Pull the suit up as high up as you can around the butt area in order to take some of the pressure off those tightly bonded seams.
+Also, give yourself enough time to carefully put on your tech suit and carefully take it off.

 You don't want to take your suit down and put it back on in a hurry later in the meet.
 Plus, if you're a pee in the pool kind of swimmer (which many of us are) urine can affect the chemical composition of the water repellency on the fabric and even break down the material down there.